 ALL THE IMPORTANT MEETINGS IN YOUR TEAM’S CALENDARS

 The first person that you tell about your fresh office romance should be your boss, then the rest of your coworkers if you feel there's a need for it.
 When it comes to the romance between the resources in Ganttic and Google Calendar sync, you should tell everyone.
 Right away.
 No one should be left in the dark.
 Your resource is not the only one that should be synced.
 You should encourage your whole team to do the same if they are using Google Calendar for their everyday planning.
 Why?
 That way, you can be sure that all the meetings that you plan, will be on their calendars.
 Automatically.
 When you are sending out the agenda, they already know which meeting it’s for.
 If you like to plan a long time ahead, you know the tasks you have planed have appeared in their calendars way before there’s anything else.
 And again, it’s just a good way to make planning and scheduling life a bit easier.

 GET NOTIFICATIONS OF NEW TASKS

 Ganttic is a resource planning tool that’s meant to be used from a desktop device.
 No long-term Gantt chart based visual planning can be done from a tiny screen in an app.
 We don’t want to do that to you.
-But the mobile notification thing is kinda great right.
-Imagine you want to rant about your boss booking another meeting about you-don’t-know what in Slack or any meeting so you keep an eye on those two that might be the new office couple.
+But the mobile notification thing is kinda great, right?!
+Imagine you want to rant about your boss booking another meeting about you-don’t-know what in Slack.
 You would want to do it right when it happens.
 You wouldn't want to discover it hours later when the discussion isn’t much of a hot topic anymore.
 So sync with Google Calendar and turn those notifications on.

 PROJECTS TO GOOGLE CALENDAR WITH ONE-WAY SYNC